 The Alte Nationalgalerie is in an imposing building resembling a Greek temple on Museum Island in the heart of Berlin.
 The entrance is in Bode Straße – somewhat disappointingly under rather than via the imposing staircase.

-The most convenient public transportation is bus 100, 245, or 300 that stop at Lustgarden on Museum Island.
-(Bus 200 and bus TXL no longer stop at Staatsoper.)
+The most convenient public transportation is bus 100, 245, or 300 that stop at Lustgarten on Museum Island.
+(Bus 200 no longer stops at Staatsoper.)
 Tram M1 and M12 (Kupfergraben) are also convenient.
 It is a short walk to Museumsinsel from the endless public transportation options to either Friedrichstraße or Hackescher Markt stations.

 More on the Berlin State Museums (Staatliche Museen zu Berlin):